 - The team leader needs ANSWERS, not questions.

-- Your team leader understands that it may take you far longer to come up with answers yourself that she could have given you quickly and easily.
+- Your team leader understands that it may take you far longer to come up with answers yourself that he or she could have given you quickly and easily.
 That’s okay!
 RESIST the urge to lean on her for answers!
 She is swamped.
 Pretend she is on vacation and FIGURE.
 IT.
 OUT.

 - Ask other team members (Not the Team Leader) for input and/or suggestions.

-- Ask your Coach!
+- Ask your coach!

-- Don’t go into long explanations unless the team leader requests more information.
-Keep answers short, accurate, and relevant.
+- Don’t go into long explanations unless the team leader requests more information: Keep answers short, accurate, and relevant.

 Your team leader asks you to set up a client event.
 At that moment, you ask:

-- Who do you want invited?
+- Who do you want to invite?

 - What kind of event is it?

-- Where would you like it?
+- Where do you want to hold it?

-Once you have as many of the answers as your team leader is willing to give, (the answer might be “none” or “go figure it out”) get the work done!
+Once you have as many of the answers as your team leader is willing to give (the answer might be “none” or “go figure it out”), get the work done!

-- I’ve prepared a client event!
+- I’ve planned the client event!

-- We’ll invite our A+, A and B clients
+- We’ll invite our A+, A, and B clients

 - It is a movie night, and it will cost $997.